Nordstrom/ssh_exporter/README.md

 To destroy the local vagrant host run the following:

 ```
-$ vagrant destroy   # Respond 'y' for yes at the prompt
+$ vagrant destroy   # Respond yes at the prompt
 ```

 ### All tests